Frequently asked questions and answers

 Q1.
 Will your Warré hive bodies and other accessories work with the Warré hive that I bought elsewhere or built myself?

 A. All of our Warré parts and accessories will work with any Warré hive that was built to the correct specifications, which means each box must have inside dimensions of 300mm (about 11 13/16") square and the rebates that are cut into each box for the top bars or frames must be at least 1cm x 1cm (about 3/8" x 3/8").
-Please give particular attention to the specifications that are given in the listings for our top bars and frames, and make sure they will work in your hive(s) before ordering.
+Please pay particular attention to the specifications that are given in the listings for our top bars and frames, and make sure they will work in your hive(s) before ordering.
 The specified height of a Warré hive body is 210mm (about 8 1/4").
 If your box is not exactly 8 1/4 inches tall, the wrong (or no) bee space will be created if you install our frames in the hive (height of the box doesn't really matter if only top bars are used).
-Also, please note the handle placement on the bodies that we assemble, by looking closely at the photos in the listings.
+Also, please note the handle placement on the bodies that we assemble by looking closely at the photos in the listings.
 If you assemble the boxes that you buy from us yourself, you can install the handles however you'd like; otherwise, the handle placement might not match.

 Q2.
 What is the difference between a Warré hive with top bars and a Warré hive with frames?